Broadway Theaters Look To Remain Closed Until Labor Day

-Charlotte St. Martin, president of The Broadway League, explained the decision in a press release issued on May 12.
+Charlotte St. Martin, president of the Broadway League, explained the decision in a press release issued on May 12.

 “While all Broadway shows would love to resume performances as soon as possible, we need to ensure the health and well-being of everyone who comes to the theatre — behind the curtain and in front of it — before shows can return.”

 The Hollywood Reporter reports the shutdown was initially scheduled to end on April 12 before being extended to June.
 However, while COVID-19-related deaths in New York have declined, they’re not at a level that would allow large gatherings, as 150-plus New Yorkers are dying every day due to the pandemic.
-Arts-related matters are in the final phase of Governor Andrew Cuomo’s plan for reopening New York industries.
+Arts-related matters are in the final phase of Gov. Andrew Cuomo’s plan for reopening New York industries.

 Although the shutdown has been extended through Labor Day, there’s no guarantee it will end in September.
 The Hollywood Reporter forecasts that theaters won’t be reopening until the first quarter of 2021.